Three Step Flea Prevention Plan

 Be sure to treat under bushes, decks, trees and other places where untreated wildlife frequently visit.
 Your outdoor treatment should focus on these areas.
 Rake your yard to eliminate leaves, straw and grass clippings as fleas like warm, moist, shady places.
 Spray or

-your yard and kennels regularly with an insecticide premise spray
+fog your yard and kennels regularly with an insecticide premise spray or wash.

 I DON'T WANT TO SEE ANOTHER FLEA!